Christmas in the Alps

 Walking in the winter!

-Winter walking can be an oxymoron, but also a glorious combination, as we discovered during our 2013 and 2015 Adventures.
+Winter walking can be an oxymoron, but also a glorious combination.
 We are planning for backup activities or routes in the event of weather surprises, but hoping for the best—a light dusting of snow that has fallen long enough before we arrived to have been cleared off of our paths!

 Please be aware that we are offering fewer official walks on this tour than is our norm – just 3 official walks are featured on Christmas in the Alps.
 This is partly because of the risk of weather interfering, and partly because we are using walking regularly throughout the program to enjoy the Christmas sights of Bavaria and northern Austria.